Alan Trammell: 1985–1988

 In 1985, after two consecutive years of batting not lower than .314, Trammell was hampered by injuries and posted only a .258 batting average.
 He underwent postseason surgery on his left knee and right shoulder.
 The following season, a fully healthy Trammell hit 21 homers and stole 25 bases, becoming only the second player in Detroit history to hit 20+ home runs and steal 20+ bases in the same season.
 (Kirk Gibson was the other, while Curtis Granderson and Robbie Grossman later joined the club.)
 Trammell also set a career-high with 75 RBI.

-In 1987, asked by manager Sparky Anderson to replace the departed Lance Parrish as cleanup hitter, Trammell responded with his best major league season, hitting a career-high 28 home runs to go with a career-high .343 batting average (ranking third in the AL).
+In 1987, asked by manager Sparky Anderson to replace the departed Lance Parrish as cleanup hitter, Trammell responded with his best major league season, hitting a career-high 28 home runs and .343 batting average (ranking third in the AL).
 In addition, Trammell appeared among the league leaders in most other AL offensive categories: third in hits (205), tenth in RBI (105), tied for fifth in runs (109), fourth in total bases (329), fifth in on-base percentage (.402), eighth in slugging average (.551), sixth in on-base plus slugging (.953), fifth in OPS+ (155), and tied for fifth in game-winning RBI (16).
 In September, he batted .416 with six homers and 17 RBI and put together an 18-game hitting streak in which he hit .457.
 On the penultimate day of the regular season, he hit a walk-off single against the Toronto Blue Jays to help his team take the AL East division lead, which they clinched the next day.
 He became the first Tiger to collect 200 hits and 100 RBI in the same season since Al Kaline did it in 1955.
 Trammell also became the first shortstop to hit at least .340 with 20+ home runs and 100+ RBI in a season in big league history.
 Despite his efforts, Trammell finished second to Toronto's George Bell in the MVP voting (332–311).
 After the season finale, Whitaker gave him second base, on which he had written: To Alan Trammell, 1987 Most Valuable Player, from your friend Lou Whitaker.

 Trammell followed up with a .311 season in 1988, though a stint on the disabled list limited him to 128 games that year.